Using VA Benefits

 Rate of Pursuit

-Important note if taking a combination of short and full-term courses or courses with different start/end dates: The VA looks at your enrollment by day, which may differ from how KU looks at your enrollment.
+Important note if taking a combination of short and full-term courses or courses with different start/end dates: VA looks at your enrollment by day, which may differ from how KU looks at your enrollment.

-For example, if you're an undergrad in 12 credit hours and one of those classes is a 3-credit, 8-week course, while KU will consider you full time for the entire semester, the VA will only consider you full time while that 8-week course is in session and will consider you 3/4 time the remainder of the semester and your MHA will be adjusted accordingly (see Student B example below).
+For example, if you're an undergrad in 12 credit hours and one of those classes is a 3-credit, 8-week course, while KU will consider you full time for the entire semester, VA will only consider you full time while that 8-week course is in session and will consider you 3/4 time the remainder of the semester and your MHA will be adjusted accordingly (see Student B example below).
 If you're in 15 credits and one of those is a 3-credit, 8-week course, you'll be considered full time the entire semester because you're still in 12 credits when that 8-week class is completed.

 Undergraduate students